 Kyou wa futsuu no ichinichi datta.

-Today was an ordinary day.
+Today was a normal day.

 あの人はちょっと普通じゃないね。